hpcaubuserguide/hpcaub_userguide/userdoc/octopus/jobs.rst

 The following script can be used as a template to exectute some bash commands for a serial or parallel program.
 This is just a template that has the most commontly used flags.
-For working example see here: :ref:`octopus_jobs_examples`.
+For working example see the :ref:`job scripts examples <octopus_jobs_examples>`.

 **template job script**